Max Carey

-Maximillian George Carnarius (January 11, 1890 – May 30, 1976), known as Max George Carey, was an American professional baseball center fielder and manager.
+Maximillian George Carnarius (January 11, 1890 – May 30, 1976), also known as Max George Carey, was an American professional baseball center fielder and manager.
 Carey played in Major League Baseball for the Pittsburgh Pirates from 1910 through 1926 and for the Brooklyn Robins from 1926 through 1929.
 He managed the Brooklyn Dodgers in 1932 and 1933.

 Carey starred for the Pirates, helping them win the 1925 World Series.
 During his 20-year career, he led the league in stolen bases ten times and finished with 738 steals, a National League record until 1974 and still the 9th-highest total in major league history.
 Carey was elected to the National Baseball Hall of Fame in 1961.

 Early life

 Maximillian George Carnarius was born in Terre Haute, Indiana, on January 11, 1890.
 His father was a Prussian soldier and swimming teacher.
 He had emigrated to the United States after the Franco-Prussian War and worked as a contractor.

 Carey's parents wanted their son to become a Lutheran minister.
 He attended Concordia College in Fort Wayne, Indiana, studying in the pre-ministerial program.
 He also played baseball, and was a member of the swimming and track-and-field teams.
 After graduating in 1909, he went to Concordia Seminary in St. Louis, Missouri.